 - 2.1.
-Given the facts of the case, who are the key custodians of potentially relevant information? - 2.2.
-To what extent has information in the possession, custody or control of the key custodians been preserved? {Discuss what those efforts have been to date and what, if any additional efforts are underway.} - 2.2.1.
+Given the facts of the case, who are the key custodians of potentially relevant information?
+Who is responsible for maintaining/administering the company's electronic systems? - 2.2.
+To what extent has information in the possession, custody, or control of the key custodians been preserved?
+(Discuss what those efforts have been to date and what, if any, additional efforts are underway.) - 2.2.1.
 If conferring with your client, address efforts to date and further efforts that need to be made. - 2.2.2.
-If conferring with your adversary, discuss efforts to date and, if insufficient and appropriate, request that further efforts, as discussed, be made. - 2.3.
-Disclosure of identities of key custodians: - 2.3.1.
-In representing your client, consider disclosing to your adversary the identities of the key custodians for whom information has been/will be preserved.
+If conferring with your adversary, discuss efforts to date and, if insufficient, request that further efforts be made, if appropriate.